bhargaviHQ/multiagent-ai-disaster-response/README.md

+# Agentic AI in Multi-Agent Systems for Disaster Response
 ## Overview
 This project implements a Multi-Agent System (MAS) to simulate disaster response scenarios like earthquakes, floods, and wildfires.
 Built with Python and Streamlit, it features autonomous agents such as Controller, Rescue, and Drone.
 The system uses a Groq cloud with  `Deepseek R1 Distill Llama 70B` model for agent decision-making, dynamically assigning tasks such as victim rescue, supply delivery, damage assessment, and route clearing.